AlexeyKopchinskiy/Portfolio-project-3-new/README.md

 ## Deployment

-To deploy the application to Heroku, follow these steps:
+* **1. Clone the Repository**
+  * Make sure your main script file must be named run.py.
+* **2. Set Up Google API Credentials**
+  * Create a Google Cloud project and enable the Google Sheets API and Google Drive API.
+  * Create a service account and generate a creds.json file containing the credentials.
+  * Place the creds.json file in the root directory of the project.

-**1. Set Up Your Heroku Environment:**
+* **3. Set Up Your Heroku Environment:**
   * Create a new Heroku app.
   * Go to the _Settings_ tab of your Heroku app.
   * Add the following buildpacks in this order:
     * `heroku/python`
     * `heroku/nodejs`

-**2. Set Config Vars:**

   * Add a Config Var called `PORT` and set it to `8000`.
   * If you use Google Sheets credentials, add another _Config Var_ called `CREDS` and paste the `JSON` credentials into the value field.

-**3. Prepare Your Repository:**

-* Ensure your code is properly committed to a _GitHub_ repository.
-* Your main script file must be named run.py.
   * Include a requirements.txt file listing all your dependencies.

-**4. Connect Heroku to GitHub:**

   * Under the Deploy tab in Heroku, connect your _GitHub_ repository.
   * Select the branch you want to deploy (usually main).

-**5. Deploy the Application:**

   * Click on `Deploy Branch` in the _Heroku_ dashboard.
   * Once deployed, your application can be accessed here.

-**6. Test Your Application:**
+* **4. Test Your Application:**
   * Make sure all features are functional in the deployed environment.
   * Verify your integration with Google Sheets works as intended.

 ## Using the Task Manager